Importance of Data Security

 Custom-Built Security Solutions

 In the connected world, data frequently travels between multiple locations.
 However, as soon as it leaves a storage media, e.g. to run in a system or be sent through a network, data at rest protection mechanisms fall short as they are only able to protect data that remains inside.
 ATP SecurStor includes a variety of options that go beyond data at rest protection.
-These features can be customized to specific application requirements and help protect against unauthorized access, illegal copying or ensure data, O/S or FW integrity.
+These features can be customized to specific application requirements and help protect against unauthorized access and illegal copying to ensure data, O/S and FW integrity.

 Databases are large compilations of data, such as customer information, employee information, credit card numbers, phone numbers, financial data and other information that is usually sensitive and confidential.
 Cybercriminals target databases for the value of the data they hold.
 Adding to their vulnerability is the fact that several users can access them simultaneously for collection and processing.
 It is thus crucial that effective data security solutions are in place to protect stored data and make sure that it is kept away from intruders and unauthorized persons who would alter, disclose or distribute the information maliciously.